jamesshore/quixote/docs/QFrame.md

 Stability: 1 - Experimental
 ```

-Retrieve properties relating to the frame's page (everthing you can see or scroll to, not including scrollbars).
+Retrieve properties relating to the frame's page (everything you can see or scroll to, not including scrollbars).

 `page = frame.page()`